 - Don’t answer any phone calls, emails or text during or while waiting for the interview.

-- Leave you phone in your car or make sure it’s totally shut down and out of sight
+- Leave your phone in your car or make sure it’s shut down and out of sight

 - Don’t make excuses, take responsibility for anything on your resume or choices you’ve made